 What is monitored and where?

-Condition and trend of inshore coral communities are surveyed at two and five meters at reef sites located in the Wet Tropics, Burdekin, Mackay-Whitsundays, and Fitzroy regions.
+Condition and trend of inshore coral communities are surveyed at two and five-metre depths at reef sites located in the Wet Tropics, Burdekin, Mackay-Whitsunday, and Fitzroy regions.

 - At these sites, coral monitoring assesses the following indicators:

 - coral cover

 - rate at which coral cover changed